$LevyIO

 What is California's standard deduction for 2026?

-California's standard deduction for 2026 is $5,706 for single filers and $11,412 for married filing jointly — far lower than the $16,100 and $32,200 federal standard deductions.
-This means California taxable income is significantly higher than federal taxable income for most residents who take the standard deduction federally.
-California also provides personal exemption credits ($144 single, $288 MFJ) that directly reduce the tax bill.
+The FTB's 2026 estimated-tax worksheet uses $5,706 for single or married/RDP filing separately and $11,412 for married/RDP filing jointly, head of household, or qualifying surviving spouse/RDP — far lower than the $16,100 and $32,200 federal standard deductions.
+This means California taxable income can be significantly higher than federal taxable income for residents who take the standard deduction federally.
+Current FTB-published exemption credits are $153 per personal exemption and $475 per dependent.

 Does California tax retirement income and Social Security?

-Yes to both.
-California taxes Social Security benefits as ordinary income — one of only a handful of states to do so.
-California also fully taxes 401(k) and IRA distributions, pensions, and most retirement income sources at regular income tax rates.
+California does not tax Social Security benefits.
+However, California fully taxes 401(k) and IRA distributions, pensions, and most other retirement income sources at regular income tax rates.
 Military retirement pay from active duty service is also taxable.
-This makes California a high-tax state for retirees compared to states like Florida, Texas, or Nevada that exempt retirement income entirely.
+This still makes California a high-tax state for retirees compared to states like Florida, Texas, or Nevada that do not tax retirement income at the state level.

 What is the California SDI rate for 2026?

-The 2026 California SDI rate is approximately 1.2% applied to all wages with no wage base cap — a major change that took effect January 1, 2024 under SB 951.
-Previously, SDI was capped at a wage base of approximately $153,164.
+The official 2026 California SDI withholding rate is 1.3% applied to all wages with no wage base cap — a major change that took effect January 1, 2024 under SB 951.
+Previously, SDI was capped at a wage base of approximately $153,164 in 2023.
 High earners now pay SDI on their entire salary.
 SDI funds short-term disability and Paid Family Leave.
-The withholding appears on Form W-2 in Box 14 as "CASDI."
+The withholding commonly appears on Form W-2 as "CASDI" or "CA SDI."

 How does Proposition 13 affect California property taxes?